MiguelLopezVirues/telecom_churn/Churn_Business_Case.md

     1. A fixed budget for the 500 top-risk customers
     2. Adjusting the risk tolerance to maximize churn prevention campaigns profit.

-By completing this task, you will help the business mitigate churn, increase retention, and improve overall profitability.
+The completion of this talk will enable the business to mitigate churn, increase retention, and improve overall profitability.